 What Is an Excitotoxin?

-Some time back, I learned about a dangerous food item called “excitotoxins.”
+Some time back, I learned about a dangerous additive item called “excitotoxins.”
+What is an excitotoxin?
 Basically, it is a chemical released into the brain that can harm or even kill neurons in your brain.
 Once killed, a neuron, like anything else, cannot be revived, and areas of the brain or functionality can be damaged.
 The list of disorders that may be attributed to excitotoxins include Parkinson’s disease and Alzheimer’s; each of my parents had one of those.
 Plus, I read that these are especially harmful to anyone like myself, who’s had a stroke, or similar events.
 Fantastic.
 And I don’t think I have to go over my fear for my kids.

 Excitotoxins are what you are getting when you eat MSG.
 Some doctors link MSG with obesity.
 Some people get migraines from MSG, and claim this is because of its addictive qualities (a good reason to avoid on its own), but Dr. Russell Blaylock believes that excitotoxins create lesions in the hypothalamus.
 This region of the brain can impact abnormal development, including obesity.

 What’s Really Going on With MSG?